sm-miller/sm-miller.github.io/_pages/main.md

 ## New Research

-[The Effect of Medicaid on Crime: Evidence from the Oregon Health Insurance Experiment](/assets/OHIE_Crime.pdf) : *with Amy Finkelstein and Katherine Baicker,* NBER Working Paper, conditionally accepted, *Review of Economics and Statistics*
-: <details><summary><ins>Abstract</ins></summary> Those involved with the criminal justice system have disproportionately high rates of mental illness and substance-use disorders, prompting speculation that health insurance, by improving treatment of these conditions, could reduce crime.
+[The Effect of Medicaid on Crime: Evidence from the Oregon Health Insurance Experiment](/assets/OHIE_Crime.pdf) : *with Amy Finkelstein and Katherine Baicker,* NBER Working Paper, accepted, *Review of Economics and Statistics* : <details><summary><ins>Abstract</ins></summary> Those involved with the criminal justice system have disproportionately high rates of mental illness and substance-use disorders, prompting speculation that health insurance, by improving treatment of these conditions, could reduce crime.
 Using the 2008 Oregon Health Insurance Experiment, which randomly made some low-income adults eligible to apply for Medicaid, we find no statistically significant impact of Medicaid coverage on criminal charges or convictions.
 These null effects persist for high-risk subgroups, such as those with prior criminal cases and convictions or mental health conditions.
 In the full sample, our confidence intervals can rule out most quasi-experimental estimates of Medicaid's crime-reducing impact. </details>

 [The Causal Effects of Income on Political Attitudes and Behavior: A Randomized Field Experiment](https://www.nber.org/papers/w32784)